 The life and legacy of J.M.W.
 Turner

 Regarded as a national treasure, Joseph Mallord William Turner was denounced as much as he was lauded during his lifetime.
-Here, we chart the highs and lows in the career of a genius, illustrated with standout works sold at Christie’s
+Ahead of the sale of four Turner watercolours at Christie's in New York, we chart the highs and lows in the career of a genius

 The son of a wig-maker

 Joseph Mallord William Turner’s father, William Gay Turner, was a barber and wig-maker in London’s Covent Garden.
 Recognising his son’s talent early on, William proudly displayed his son’s drawings around his shop, where they were seen by visiting gentlemen and dandies.
 As his success grew, the younger Turner eventually began to move in upper-class circles.
 But he remained proud of his roots, never dropping his Cockney accent or hiding his past.

 Painting scenery for London playhouses

 Turner was admitted to the Royal Academy Schools in 1789, aged just 14.
 His progression was swift: Turner copied casts of ancient sculptures before moving on to life drawing and reproducing the Old Masters — firm foundations for his later, revolutionary work.
 To fund his education, Turner worked as an architectural draughtsman and painted scenery for London playhouses, activities which led him to develop both exceptional technical skill and a taste for landscapes.

 Summers on the road, winters in the studio

 Turner maintained a strict artistic routine for most of his adult life.
 He toured the British countryside each summer, making plein air sketches and watercolours of dramatic views — such as his rendering of Norham Castle in Northumberland (above), which sold at Christie's in 2017 for £581,000.
 He spent the winter months in his studio, producing oil paintings based on these preparatory works.
 This practice freed him from London and the academic traditions he found stifling.